officelearn/azure-docs.sv-se/articles/azure-resource-manager/resource-group-template-functions.md

 ---
 title: Mallfunktioner
-description: Beskriver de funktioner som används i en Azure Resource Manager mall för att hämta värden, arbeta med strängar och siffror och hämta distributions information. ms.topic: conceptual ms.date: 10/24/2019 ms.openlocfilehash: a9501517672d3ea80a29979ce6b1439c4cc0010e ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd ms.translationtype: MT ms.contentlocale: sv-SE ms.lasthandoff: 11/17/2019 ms.locfileid: "74150653"
+description: Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information. ms.topic: conceptual ms.date: 11/19/2019 ms.openlocfilehash: cf263bff72677778433d4ef2f3cee8135fe3ab06 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: sv-SE ms.lasthandoff: 11/20/2019 ms.locfileid: "74224185"
 ---
-# <a name="azure-resource-manager-template-functions"></a>Funktioner för Azure Resource Manager mallar
+# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager template functions

-I den här artikeln beskrivs alla funktioner som du kan använda i en Azure Resource Manager-mall.
-Information om hur du använder funktioner i din mall finns i [syntax för mallar](template-expressions.md).
+This article describes all the functions you can use in an Azure Resource Manager template.
+For information about using functions in your template, see [template syntax](template-expressions.md).

-Information om hur du skapar dina egna funktioner finns i [användardefinierade funktioner](resource-group-authoring-templates.md#functions).
+To create your own functions, see [User-defined functions](resource-group-authoring-templates.md#functions).

 <a id="array" aria-hidden="true" />
 <a id="coalesce" aria-hidden="true" />